Indonesia West Sumatra Trip. Day 1: Bukittinggi

 Among the activities of local at Pandai Sikek village

-After visited the Pandai Sikek, we had stopped for lunch at well-known padang food restaurant and we were not being briefed about how the local serve their meal.
-They stacked up several bowls of dishes called kobokan, and you'll get charged on whichever bowls that you touched and other goes back to the kitchen.
-As everything was included in the private package including meal, we simply grabbed all the food served, and embarrassingly for several lunch/dinner until we asked our tour guide on the third day.. :p
+After visiting Pandai Sikek, we stopped for lunch at a well-known Padang food restaurant, but we were not briefed about how the locals served their meals.
+They stacked up several bowls of dishes called kobokan, and you'll get charged for whichever bowls that you touched and the others go back to the kitchen.
+Since all meals were included in the private package, we initially took all the food served to us, which led to some embarrassing moments during several lunches and dinners, until we finally asked our tour guide for clarification on the third day. :p

 Anyhow, the foods were delicious!

-We stayed for 3 nights at The Hills Bukittinggi Hotel situated in the city center, about 5 minutes walk to the iconic Jam Gadang landmark.
-We hung out around the clock tower after the dinner and saw mascots hero treats the antics of small children,
+We stayed for 3 nights at The Hills Bukittinggi Hotel, situated in the city center, about a 5-minute walk to the iconic Jam Gadang landmark.
+We hung out around the clock tower after the dinner and saw mascots hero treats the antics of small children.

 Comments